New Year's Eve 2015-16 in Prague » 31st December 2015

 New Year's Eve in Prague is party night.
-The river cruises, restaurants, bars and clubs are full and the atmosphere gently builds.
+The river cruises, restaurants, bars and clubs are full, and the atmosphere builds gently.
 As midnight approaches, revellers gather by the river, at the Old Town Square and at Wenceslas Square to watch fireworks.

 New Year's Eve in Prague

 Prague is a popular destination for New Year's Eve.
 The celebrations are enjoyed by one and all: the young and old, the quiet and romantic, the wild and carefree - there are entertainment options to suit all tastes.

 Some people opt for restaurants offering an all-inclusive night of fine food, drinks and dancing.
 Others prefer a romantic candlelit dinner 'à deux'.
 Some revellers bar crawl and chance on finding a club after the fireworks.
 Others buy tickets for a party in a club or music bar.
 And finally, there are the ever popular river cruises:

 Our Prague New Year's Eve Planner is the main guide to the festivities, featuring the best entertainment in the city on this special night: New Year's Eve Planner

 As midnight approaches, crowds gather in several areas of the city to watch fireworks.

 These are launched by various organisations, and many are set off by Czech revellers themselves!

 Restaurants and river cruises time their entertainment programmes so guests can watch the fireworks - some provide Champagne for guests to celebrate with.

 Broadly, there are two options for where to go to watch the fireworks.
 The first option is to head for somewhere overlooking the river: